Research

 - Access to new treatments not yet widely available

-- Contribution to medical knowledge that may help future patients
+- Contribute to medical knowledge for future patients

-- No cost for study-related care (investigational treatment, tests, procedures)
+- No cost for study-related care and treatments

 Potential Risks